ZerothAngel/FtDScripts/ai/naval-ai.md

 Deleting the option will do the same thing.

-And then there's the "air raid" settings.
-When the primary target is above a certain altitude (`AirRaidAboveAltitude`), then `AirRaidEvasion` is used, overriding any other evasion setting.
-That is, unless it is nil.

 ## Control Configuration ##

 My naval AI is typically packaged with my 6dof/sixdof (6 degrees-of-freedom) module.
 However, only the yaw & forward axes are used.